chromoxdor/easyfetch/README.md

-If you like this please support the ESPeasy project and consider a donation: https://github.com/letscontrolit/ESPEasy
+I am not involved in the ESPeasy project but if you like my work please support the ESPeasy project and consider a donation: https://github.com/letscontrolit/ESPEasy

 # easyfetch